Women's ice hockey in Great Britain: League structure

-In England, Wales and 36 teams play in the British Women's Leagues.
+In England and Wales, 36 teams play in the British Women's Leagues.
 The top 6 teams in the country play in the Elite League, with WNIHL 1 league consisting of 11 teams with 5 in the North and 6 in the South as at 2024-25 season, and below that WNIHL 2 is split into North (7 teams) and South (12 teams).
 The South is further split into South A and South B in WNIHL 2.
 The winners of South B are promoted with the last placed team of South A being relegated.
 There are also 14 U16 teams playing in a North and South format.
 U16 Girls hockey was introduced in 2007-08 season.
 Three teams (Oxford, Streatham and Bracknell) were created in a Southern Division and four teams were created in the women's U16 Northern Division.
 For 2008–09, Oxford folded and was replaced by Peterborough in the South.

 In the Elite and WNIHL 1 Divisions (North and South), the sides play each other, twice home, twice away, with the team ranked highest being declared champion of each league.

 At the end of each season the teams compete the playoffs.
 The winners of WNIHL 2 playoffs are automatically promoted to WNIHL 1, whereas the winners of WNIHL 1 play offs play a promotion and relegation game with the bottom placed Elite team to try and gain promotion.
 This game takes place on the Monday (as play offs played on a holiday weekend) after the U16s final.

 In addition to the playoffs, there is promotion and relegation between the Elite, Premier, and Division 1 leagues.
 In 2004/05, this was decided with a Playoff Weekend at Coventry.
 The Division One sides played first in a one-off game; the following day the winner of that game played the 10th ranked team in the Premier league, to decide who played in the Premier and Division 1 leagues for the following season.

 Three teams (Oxford, Streatham and Bracknell) were created in a Southern Division and four teams were created in the women's U16 Northern Division.
 For 2008–09, Oxford folded and was replaced by Peterborough in the South.

 In 2022 the naming of the league was changed to: